wuyujack/EECS475-Machine_Learning_Foundation_Application_Algorithm/README.md

 ## Assignment 1
 Assignment 1 is related to Linear Regression and Linear two-class classification.
 You can refer to the [Professor Jeremy Watt's website](https://jermwatt.github.io/mlrefined/index.html) and find detailed course material about these two topics and other topics which will be taught in the class later.

+## Assignment 2
+Assignment 2 is related to Linear multi-class classification and Linear unsupervised learning.
+You can refer to the [Professor Jeremy Watt's website](https://jermwatt.github.io/mlrefined/index.html) and find detailed course material about these two topics and other topics which will be taught in the class later.